 The boys keep their clothing in footlockers or trunks.
 We like the Happy Camper Trunk from Everything Summer camp.
 Use the code: play741hi at checkout for a discount.

 Bedding is usually brought to camp in a duffel bag.
 Walmart carries a nice large, inexpensive one.
 Boys put sheets and blankets on the bed and use a sleeping bag on chilly nights.
 A sleeping bag is also used for camping trips and we strongly recommend one that is lightweight (3 lbs. or less) and packs down.
+We provide international campers with bedding.

 - 1 twin mattress pad